smj452/Surfs_up/README.md

-# Surf and Ice Cream Shop Busines Analysis using SQLite and SQLAlchemy
+# Surf and Ice Cream Shop Business Analysis using SQLite and SQLAlchemy

 ## Project Overview